Sarbanes-Oxley Compliance and RFID

-RFID’s role in Sarbanes-Oxley Compliance
+RFID’s Role in Sarbanes-Oxley Compliance

-- Reporting Accuracy:
+- Increasing Reporting Accuracy:

-- Traceable Source Data:
+- Providing Traceable Source Data:

 - RFID: Data pulled from RFID readers is easily viewed.
 All changes to any assets are recorded and kept with the pertaining asset.
 This allows users to trace all information and keep it updated as changes occur.